rpolicastro/ChIPseq/README.md

 1. [Install miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html?highlight=conda), and make sure that conda is in your PATH.
 2. Update conda to the latest version `conda update conda`.

 You are now read to create the virtual sofware environment, and download all software and dependencies.
+If you would like to recreate the environment used when writing the original workflow, navigate to the main repository directory and enter `conda create -f environment.yml`.
+If you would like to create your own environment with the latest software version, follow the steps below.

-1. Create the environment and specify the software to include in it `conda create -n chipseq-automation -y -c conda-forge -c bioconda fastqc bowtie2 samtools macs2 pandas`.
+1. Create the new environment and specify the software to include in it `conda create -n chipseq-automation -y -c conda-forge -c bioconda fastqc bowtie2 samtools macs2 pandas`.
 2. Update the software to the latest compatible versions `conda update -n chipseq-automation -y -c conda-forge -c bioconda --all`.

 If you wish to use any of the software in the environment outside of the workflow you can type `conda activate chipseq-automation`.
 You can deactivate the environment by closing your terminal or entering `conda deactivate`.